MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

    1. From the sub-menu, choose the option for **Change thread/latency limits**.
    1. When prompted, enter `Time` to define the number of threads against which you want to test.
-   1. Specify the maximum latency in milliseconds after which the test will stop.
+   1. Specify the maximum latency in milliseconds after which the test stops.
-   1. Specify the minimum thread count at which the test will start.
+   1. Specify the minimum thread count at which the test starts.
-   1. Specify the increment by which the number of threads will increase for each iteration until the maximum latency is reached.
+   1. Specify the increment by which the number of threads increases for each iteration until the maximum latency is reached.

 1. To test for the maximum number of parallel requests that can be supported:

    1. From the sub-menu, choose the option for **Change thread/latency limits**.
    1. When prompted, enter `Threads` to define the maximal threshold for the duration of a web node request.
-   1. Specify the maximum thread count after which the test will stop running.
+   1. Specify the maximum thread count after which the test stops running.
-   1. Specify the minimum thread count at which the test will start.
+   1. Specify the minimum thread count at which the test starts.
-   1. Specify the increment by which the number of threads will increase for each iteration.
+   1. Specify the increment by which the number of threads increases for each iteration.

 <br>